 This served as a catalyst to push him to explore the nuances of religion and what this entails particularly for the black west African identity, which strongly holds on to Christianity, something we both agree was a colonial tool of oppression.
 An identity which, we agreed, looks down on the profession of the artist, a narrative which he boldly stands against.

 The visit encouraged him to explore how the “old gods” had been pushed out by more Abrahamic religions, a form of oppression enforced white and Islamic colonialists.

-This exhibit IS a political statement; and it proclaims the pain of the past, painting an acoustic depiction on the walls of time, sure to outlive you, me and him.
+This exhibit IS a political statement; and it proclaims the pain of the past.
+It’s voicing vivid and timely.
+An exhibition, sure to outlive you, me and him.

 Tife described his virgin experience as a daunting: the anxiety of putting out your work for the eyes of the ever-judging masses, for the very first time.
 As they say in my country, no be small fear he dey come conquor.

 For your ease, the exhibit was well-received.

 “We as artists want our work to live larger than us”, Tife noted philosophically.